 We may also collect and store sensitive information relating to disability if you require specific access arrangements for the Theatre, or to determine eligibility for our Access for All Scheme.
 This sensitive information will be held securely and only used for this limited purpose.

-Implications of not providing personal data
+Consequences of not providing personal data

 How do we use your personal data?